-We are pleased to report that the group complies with the principal recommendations of the NHF Code of Governance (revised), with the one exception that we currently have no maximum term of office for nominee board members.
+Having considered the requirements of the HCA regulatory framework, we are pleased to report that the group complies with the principal recommendations of the NHF Code of Governance (revised) and Governance and Financial Viability Standard, with the one exception, that we currently have no maximum term of office for nominee board members.
 However this is being rectified in a rule change at the Annual General Meeting in September 2016.